Have you ever wondered what the ancient Romans used to eat?

 How about the weird banquet dishes?

-In here we are going to mention only few of them, so you get the gist of how it was like to eat at a Roman banquet: dromedary feet, flamingos and parrots – slowly cooked and then roasted with dill, vinegar, flour, dates and spices – nightingales cooked with rose petals, saw breasts filled with sea urchins…and so on.
+In here we are going to mention only a few of them, so you get the gist of how it was like to eat at a Roman banquet: dromedary feet, flamingos, and parrots – slowly cooked and then roasted with dill, vinegar, flour, dates and spices – nightingales cooked with rose petals, saw breasts filled with sea urchins…and so on.
 Would you try any of these dishes?

 If you are interested in learning more about Roman and Italian food & drink, keep checking our Facebook page!